Introduction to being a Damage Dealer in ESO (PvE)

 Common PvE Mundus Stones for Dealing Damage

-The most commonly used Mundus Stone at end-game is The Shadow.
-Builds generally have a high enough Critical Chance that this large bonus to Critical Damage outweighs the other Mundus Stones.
+The most commonly used Mundus Stones at end-game are the Thief and Shadow Mundus Stones.
+Builds generally have a high enough Critical Chance / Rating that this large bonus to Critical Damage outweighs the other Mundus Stones.

 If you are a low Champion Point level and don’t have many points to put into the penetration CP, you may see better results with The Lover.
 This also holds true for running in pick-up or non-optimized groups where you are likely not hitting the penetration cap through coordinated debuffing.